as of May 7, 2019

 The main storefront of this Web site, and order processing and integration services related to it, are hosted by BigCommerce, Inc., a US corporation.
 They collect and process data about you on our behalf whenever you visit the site; most of your online interactions with us involve BigCommerce's servers.

 Some of our own collection and processing of your data is performed on cloud servers rented from Linode LLC, a US corporation.
-The servers we rent from them are physically located in Germany.
+The servers we rent from them are physically located in Canada.
 Linode does not directly handle any data about you, but in principle they have access to all the data we store or process on these servers because they provide and maintain the infrastructure.

 When you make a credit card transaction on this Web site, the transaction including associated personal information is processed by Stripe, Inc., a US corporation, and its affiliates.
 As a payment processor and part of the banking industry, Stripe's collection and use of personal information is heavily regulated by law; and some issues implicating Internet privacy for other data (such as handling of data deletion requests) are pre-empted by legal record-keeping requirements for financial data.